siemens/restapidoc/README.md

 * uses Annotations just for documentation purpose and not for semantic information
 * is as concise as possible
 * reuses already some basic annotations from Swagger but
-* it is not yet "Swagger compatible"
+* it is not "Swagger compatible"
+* Grails 3.0 and above is not supported

 [Grails]: http://grails.org/
 [plugins]: http://grails.org/plugins/